Avascular Necrosis of the Knee

 Symptoms of Avascular Necrosis

 In its early stages, AVN typically cause no symptoms; however, as the disease progresses it becomes painful.
-At first you may experience pain pain when you put pressure on the affected bone.
+At first you may experience pain when you put pressure on the affected bone.
 Then, pain may become more constant.
 If the disease progresses and the bone and surrounding joint collapse, you may experience severe pain that interferes with your ability to use your joint.
 The time between the first symptoms and collapse of the bone may range from several months to more than a year.